 We start with the case where the initial law $\mu$ is an atomic probability measure.
 We will construct a put function $Q(x)$ that satisfies certain conditions, and then define a measure $\nu$ via $\nu((-\infty,x])= Q'(x)$.
 It will then follow that $\nu$ belongs to $\mathcal{A}_{\mu}^{*}$.

 We state the theorem for the case of a measure $\chi$ as we will need the more general result in subsequent sections.
-In the case of $X_0 \sim \mu$ where $\mu$ an purely atomic probability measure with finitely many atoms the theorem gives existence of a symmetric Nash equilibrium.
+In the case of $X_0 \sim\mu$, where $\mu$ is a purely atomic probability measure with finitely many atoms, the theorem gives existence of a symmetric Nash equilibrium.